Microchip Technology (NASDAQ:MCHP) Price Target Cut to $70.00 by Analysts at Wells Fargo & Company

-Microchip Technology (NASDAQ:MCHP – Get Rating) had its price objective dropped by stock analysts at Wells Fargo & Company from $80.00 to $70.00 in a research report issued on Tuesday, The Fly reports.
-Wells Fargo & Company‘s price target points to a potential upside of 8.85% from the stock’s current price.
+Microchip Technology (NASDAQ:MCHP – Get Rating) had its price objective lowered by Wells Fargo & Company from $80.00 to $70.00 in a research report sent to investors on Tuesday, The Fly reports.

-MCHP has been the subject of a number of other reports.
-Truist Financial lowered their price objective on Microchip Technology from $94.00 to $79.00 and set a “buy” rating for the company in a research note on Friday, April 8th.
-Susquehanna restated a “buy” rating and issued a $100.00 target price on shares of Microchip Technology in a research report on Friday, February 4th.
-Bank of America decreased their target price on shares of Microchip Technology from $100.00 to $92.00 and set a “buy” rating for the company in a research report on Friday, February 4th.
-Susquehanna Bancshares restated a “buy” rating and issued a $100.00 target price on shares of Microchip Technology in a research report on Friday, February 4th.
-Finally, The Goldman Sachs Group cut Microchip Technology from a “buy” rating to a “neutral” rating and set a $79.00 price target for the company. in a research note on Sunday, March 27th.
-Seven equities research analysts have rated the stock with a hold rating, fourteen have given a buy rating and one has assigned a strong buy rating to the stock.
-According to MarketBeat, the stock presently has an average rating of “Buy” and an average target price of $94.88.
+A number of other research firms have also recently issued reports on MCHP.
+The Goldman Sachs Group cut Microchip Technology from a buy rating to a neutral rating and set a $79.00 target price for the company. in a report on Sunday, March 27th.
+Susquehanna Bancshares reaffirmed a buy rating and set a $100.00 price target on shares of Microchip Technology in a research note on Friday, February 4th.
+Stifel Nicolaus raised their price target on shares of Microchip Technology from $82.00 to $84.00 and gave the stock a hold rating in a research note on Friday, February 4th.
+Zacks Investment Research upgraded Microchip Technology from a sell rating to a hold rating and set a $73.00 price objective for the company in a report on Thursday, April 21st.
+Finally, Susquehanna reaffirmed a buy rating and set a $100.00 price target on shares of Microchip Technology in a research report on Friday, February 4th.
+Seven analysts have rated the stock with a hold rating, fourteen have assigned a buy rating and one has given a strong buy rating to the stock.
+According to MarketBeat.com, Microchip Technology presently has a consensus rating of Buy and a consensus price target of $94.88.

+The business also recently announced a quarterly dividend, which will be paid on Friday, June 3rd.
+Shareholders of record on Friday, May 20th will be given a $0.276 dividend.
+This represents a $1.10 dividend on an annualized basis and a yield of 1.72%.
+This is a positive change from Microchip Technology’s previous quarterly dividend of $0.25.
+Microchip Technology’s dividend payout ratio (DPR) is currently 59.41%.

-In related news, Director Matthew W. Chapman sold 1,000 shares of the business’s stock in a transaction that occurred on Tuesday, February 22nd.
-The shares were sold at an average price of $70.93, for a total transaction of $70,930.00.
-The sale was disclosed in a filing with the SEC, which is available through this hyperlink.
-Also, VP Mitchell R. Little sold 3,613 shares of the business’s stock in a transaction that occurred on Tuesday, February 22nd.
-The shares were sold at an average price of $70.93, for a total transaction of $256,270.09.
+In related news, CFO James Eric Bjornholt sold 1,885 shares of Microchip Technology stock in a transaction that occurred on Tuesday, February 22nd.
+The shares were sold at an average price of $70.93, for a total transaction of $133,703.05.
+The transaction was disclosed in a filing with the SEC, which can be accessed through this link.
+Also, VP Mitchell R. Little sold 3,613 shares of Microchip Technology stock in a transaction that occurred on Tuesday, February 22nd.
+The stock was sold at an average price of $70.93, for a total transaction of $256,270.09.
 The disclosure for this sale can be found here.
-Insiders sold a total of 6,498 shares of company stock worth $460,903 over the last 90 days.
+Insiders have sold 6,498 shares of company stock worth $460,903 over the last three months.
 Insiders own 2.03% of the company’s stock.

-A number of hedge funds have recently bought and sold shares of the business.
-Cedar Wealth Management LLC bought a new stake in shares of Microchip Technology in the 3rd quarter worth approximately $35,000.
-Emfo LLC raised its position in Microchip Technology by 100.0% in the 4th quarter.
-Emfo LLC now owns 290 shares of the semiconductor company’s stock worth $25,000 after purchasing an additional 145 shares during the last quarter.
-Hoese & Co LLP raised its position in Microchip Technology by 100.0% in the 4th quarter.
-Hoese & Co LLP now owns 300 shares of the semiconductor company’s stock worth $26,000 after purchasing an additional 150 shares during the last quarter.
-Landmark Wealth Management LLC bought a new position in Microchip Technology in the 1st quarter worth approximately $30,000.
-Finally, Tarbox Family Office Inc. raised its position in Microchip Technology by 97.4% in the 4th quarter.
-Tarbox Family Office Inc. now owns 302 shares of the semiconductor company’s stock worth $26,000 after purchasing an additional 149 shares during the last quarter.
-89.36% of the stock is owned by institutional investors.
+Several hedge funds and other institutional investors have recently modified their holdings of the company.
+First Horizon Advisors Inc. lifted its stake in shares of Microchip Technology by 201.9% in the 3rd quarter.
+First Horizon Advisors Inc. now owns 4,595 shares of the semiconductor company’s stock valued at $341,000 after purchasing an additional 3,073 shares during the period.
+Graypoint LLC acquired a new position in Microchip Technology in the third quarter valued at approximately $216,000.
+CIBC Asset Management Inc boosted its holdings in shares of Microchip Technology by 2.7% during the 3rd quarter.
+CIBC Asset Management Inc now owns 51,121 shares of the semiconductor company’s stock worth $7,847,000 after buying an additional 1,342 shares in the last quarter.
+Teacher Retirement System of Texas grew its position in shares of Microchip Technology by 42.1% during the 3rd quarter.
+Teacher Retirement System of Texas now owns 113,729 shares of the semiconductor company’s stock worth $17,456,000 after buying an additional 33,691 shares during the period.
+Finally, Skandinaviska Enskilda Banken AB publ increased its stake in shares of Microchip Technology by 17.5% in the 3rd quarter.
+Skandinaviska Enskilda Banken AB publ now owns 172,748 shares of the semiconductor company’s stock valued at $26,515,000 after acquiring an additional 25,703 shares in the last quarter.
+Hedge funds and other institutional investors own 89.36% of the company’s stock.

 About Microchip Technology (Get Rating)